Dasharo/docs/docs/unified/msi/faq.md

 In practice, any Alder Lake-S Processor should work.

+## Is overclocking possible?

+With Dasharo, overclocking via BIOS setup is not possible.
+Overclocking capabilities are essentially limited to what Intel XTU can achieve on Windows.
+Additionally, RAM XMP may pose challenges, as FSP lacks the flexibility to properly tune the RAM training parameters.

 ## Which memory modules are supported?

 We can say the "supported" one is the one that has been tested during